 THE BEST THANKSGIVING DRY GOODS DEALS

 When you store basic pantry staples like flour and sugar in a cool, dry place, you can get years of use out of them.
 So when we see low prices on those items, we buy several.
-Here some of the dry goods we suggest adding to your Thanksgiving food deals shopping list:
+Here are some of the dry goods we suggest adding to your Thanksgiving food deals shopping list:

 - Sugar – Now's the perfect time to find sales on granulated, brown, and powdered sugar.
 A quick tip: these brown sugar substitutes are a lifesaver!